Treatment for Spider Veins in Houston, TX

 What Causes Spider Veins?

 Spider veins are caused by a backup of blood that can result from hormone changes, exposure to the sun, or an injury.
-They are often found in the legs because of the intense pressure on the veins to carry blood back up to the heart.
+They are often found in the legs because of the intense pressure on the veins as they try to carry blood back up to your heart.

-Other factors such as age, heredity, and hormonal changes such as pregnancy can also increase your risk of having spider veins, so it is important to take preventative measures.
+Other factors such as age, heredity, and hormonal changes such as pregnancy can also increase your risk for spider veins, so it is important to take preventative measures.

 What Can You Do to Prevent Spider Veins?